dobriban/stat-431-project/README.md

 4. what do they conclude? how does the data support the conclusions?
 5. what are your overall impressions? what were the strong points, what were the limitations, what could be improved?

 I anticipate that 3c may be challenging for many papers, because they may use advanced statistical methods that we have not covered in the class.
 I have a few comments and suggestions: first, the goal is not to understand in 100% detail the subtleties of the technique, but rather to appreciate how the methods are used.
 The goal is to understand the methods as well as you can, based on the training in the class, and based on your independent research.
 You are expected to look up relevant methods that appear in the work on the internet and spend some time understanding them.
 This will also be a valuable experience - no matter how many statistics classes you take, in your work you will always encounter new methods, and you need to be prepared to learn about them on the spot.
+Even more, as informed citizens of the future, it will serve you well to be able to read beyond what is presented to you in a processed way in popular press.

 Also I anticipate that some aspects may require you to do some indepenent reading.
 For instance, if you talk about estimating the basic reproduction number <img src="https://render.githubusercontent.com/render/math?math=R_0">
 , then you first need to understand what that is, and what models are used to estimate it.